timholy/Cartesian.jl/README.md

     B
 end
 ```
-This uses "replicating boundary conditions" to handle the edges gracefully.

 To generate those terms with all but one of the indices unaltered, we'll use
 an anonymous function like this: